-The 2019 Gold Rush Competition will once again require the use of: SKILL + ENDURANCE + STRATEGY & LUCK to determine an overall winner.
-What will this year’s theme be?
-Join us and find out!
+As always, the 2023 Gold Rush Competition will require the use of: SKILL + ENDURANCE + STRATEGY & LUCK to determine an overall winner.

 The Gold Rush will include:

 - Trail-side stations requiring outdoor skills

 - Saturday breakfast and dinner

 The 2023 Gold Rush competition is just around the corner and, like last year, this will be a full camping event.